05 October 2023

 There are safety requirements for all types of battery, both rechargeable and non rechargeable, intended for use in consumer applications

 This guidance is for England, Scotland and Wales

 The General Product Safety Regulations 2005 (GPSR) provide the main basis for ensuring the safety of consumer goods by imposing certain controls.
-These ensure that all products including batteries intended for or likely to be used by consumers under normal or reasonably foreseeable conditions are safe.
+These ensure that all products are safe, including batteries intended for or likely to be used by consumers under normal or reasonably foreseeable conditions.